-l : Side frame span, in m

-n: Number of frames from the bulkhead to the frame in question, taken equal to 1, 2 or 3

-s: Frame spacing, in m.

-As an alternative, supporting structures, such as horizontal stringers, are to be fitted between the collision bulkhead and a side frame which is in line with transverse webs fitted in both the topside tank and hopper tank, maintaining the continuity of forepeak stringers within the foremost hold.
-3.3.3 Lower bracket of side frame In addition, at the level of lower bracket as shown in Ch 3, Sec 6, Fig 19, the net section modulus of the frame and bracket, or integral bracket, with associated shell plating, is to be not less than twice the net section modulus w required for the frame mid-span area obtained from [3.3.1].
-The net thickness $t{LB}$ of the frame lower bracket, in mm, is to be not less than the net thickness of the side frame web plus 1.5 mm.
-Moreover, the net thickness $t{LB}$ of the frame lower bracket is to comply with the following formula: • for symmetrically flanged frames: $\frac{h{LB}}{t{LB}} \le 87\sqrt{k}$ Page 28 January 2006 • for asymmetrically flanged frames : $\frac{h{LB}}{t{IR}} \le 73\sqrt{k}$ The web depth $h{LB}$ of lower bracket may be measured from the intersection between the sloped bulkhead of the hopper tank and the side shell plate, perpendicularly to the face plate of the lower bracket (see Ch 3, Sec 6, Fig 22).
-For the 3 side frames located immediately abaft the collision bulkhead, whose scantlings are increased according to [3.3.2], when $t{LB}$ is greater than $1.73t_w$ , the thickness $t{LB}$ may be taken as the value $t'{LB}$ obtained from the following formula: $$t{LB}' = \left(\frac{t{LB}^2}{t_w}\right)^{1/3}$$ where $t_w$ is the net thickness of the side frame web, in mm, corresponding to $A{sh}$ determined in accordance to [3.3.1].
+l : Side frame span, in m n: Number of frames from the bulkhead to the frame in question, taken equal to 1, 2 or 3 As an alternative, supporting structures, such as horizontal stringers, are to be fitted between the collision bulkhead and a side frame which is in line with transverse webs fitted in both the topside tank and hopper tank, maintaining the continuity of forepeak stringers within the foremost hold.
+3.3.3 Lower bracket of side frame At the level of lower bracket as shown in Ch 3, Sec 6, Fig 19, the net section modulus of the frame and bracket, or integral bracket, with associated shell plating, is to be not less than twice the net section modulus w required for the frame mid-span area obtained from [3.3.1].
+In addition, for holds intended to carry ballast water in heavy ballast condition, the net section modulus w, in cm3, at the level of lower bracket is to be not less than twice the greater of the net section moduli obtained from [3.3.1] and [3.2.3].
+RCN 1 (Effective from 1 July2009) The net thickness t{LB} of the frame lower bracket, in mm, is to be not less than the net thickness of the side frame web plus 1.5 mm.
+Moreover, the net thickness t{LB} of the frame lower bracket is to comply with the following formula: - for symmetrically flanged frames: $\frac{h{LB}}{t{LB}} \le 87\sqrt{k}$ - for asymmetrically flanged frames : $\frac{h{LB}}{t{LB}} \le 73\sqrt{k}$ The web depth h{LB} of lower bracket may be measured from the intersection between the sloped bulkhead of the hopper tank and the side shell plate, perpendicularly to the face plate of the lower bracket (see Ch 3, Sec 6, Fig 22).
+For the 3 side frames located immediately abaft the collision bulkhead, whose scantlings are increased according to [3.3.2], when t{LB} is greater than $1.73t_w$, the thickness t{LB} may be taken as the value t'{LB} obtained from the following formula: $$t{LB}' = (t{LB}^2 t_w)^{1/3}$$ where t_w is the net thickness of the side frame web, in mm, corresponding to A{sh} determined in accordance to [3.3.1].
 The flange outstand is not to exceed $12k^{0.5}$ times the net flange thickness.
-3.3.4 Upper bracket of side frame In addition, at the level of upper bracket as shown in Ch 3, Sec 6, Fig 19, the net section modulus of the frame and bracket, or integral bracket, with associated shell plating, is to be not less than twice the net section modulus w required for the frame mid-span area obtained from [3.3.1].
-The net thickness $t{UB}$ of the frame upper bracket, in mm, is to be not less than the net thickness of the side frame web.
+3.3.4 Upper bracket of side frame At the level of upper bracket as shown in Ch 3, Sec 6, Fig 19, the net section modulus of the frame and bracket, or integral bracket, with associated shell plating, is to be not less than twice the net section modulus w required for the frame mid-span area obtained from [3.3.1].
+In addition, for holds intended to carry ballast water in heavy ballast condition, the net section modulus w, in cm3, at the level of upper bracket is not to be less than twice the greater of the net sections moduli obtained from [3.2.3] and [3.3.1].
+RCN 1 (effective from 1 July 2009) The net thickness t{UB} of the frame upper bracket, in mm, is to be not less than the net thickness of the side frame web.
 3.4 Upper and lower connections of side frames of single side bulk carriers 3.4.1 The section moduli of the: